ZHANGDONG-NJUST/zhangdong-njust.github.io/index.md

 **E-mail**: <dongz@ust.hk><br/>
 **Department**: Department of Computer Science and Engineering, HKUST

 Now, I am a postdoctoral research scientist at [Vision and System Design Lab](http://vsdl.ust.hk/people.html), The Hong Kong University of Science and Technology (HKUST) working with [Prof. Tim Kwang-Ting CHENG](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng).
 I obtained my Ph.D. degree in Computer Science and Technology from Nanjing University of Science and Technology under supervision of Prof. Jinhui Tang.
 During Sep.
 2018 to Sep.
 2020, I was supported by China Scholarship Council as a joint PhD. student at Nanyang Technological University under supervision of Prof. Hanwang Zhang and Prof. Qianru Sun.
-My research interests are in machine learning and computer vision, especially in semantic segmentation, object detection, scene parsing, video object segmentation and cross-scene segmentation.
+My research interests are in machine learning and computer vision, especially in semantic segmentation, object detection, video object segmentation and cross-scene segmentation.

 -----